 - Using Dashboards as a Tool for QC for Well Databases

 - Cloud Paradigms: Designing and Creating Data Products for the Age of Cloud

 Wednesday, June 09

 Decision making in presence of large amount of hard to synthesize and conflicting data is an everyday problem in the fully integrated areas of asset development & subsurface.
 Application of Data Analytics, Machine Learning and Artificial Intelligence has provided a viable and effective solution to overcome these challenges.
 This session focuses on application of Data Analytics in subsurface design and development planning to ultimately support better decision making.

-- How to Approach Subsurface Processes Using Machine Learning Challenges and Lessons Learnt
+- Subsurface Workflows Using Machine Learning: Challenges and Lessons Learnt

 - Nithya Mohan, ConocoPhillips Norway